 Gua Sha vs Modern IASTM

 Gua sha's longevity is directly linked to its effectiveness.
 The evidence base supports gua sha as a valid method of addressing chronic soft tissue pain.
 Modern techniques deemphasize sha or petechiae and focus on elimination of abnormal tissue texture.
-Both models are valid but success is diminished when petechiae begin to appear and treatment ends prematurely.
-Hesitancy to raise petechiae is common and can limit success.
+While both models are valid success is diminished when petechiae begin to appear and treatment ends prematurely.
+Hesitancy to raise petechiae is common and can limit effectiveness.